 Jane Carter, RN was a 50's graduate of the Crawford W. Long School of Nursing and had already spent a decade at Kennestone Hospital.
 Carter had expressed a strong interest to work in the proposed Kennestone CCU when it opened and Dr. Fortson then selected Carter, along with a small number of other nurses, to travel to to the Houston Medical Center.
 There, they would spend three weeks performing a study of the Methodist Hospital's CCU operations and treatment protocols that had been established to care for patients who had undergone open-heart surgery by world renouned heart surgeon Dr. Michael DeBakey.
 The scientific trip was fully funded by the American Heart Association as the organization was accelerating coronary treatment and education programs throughout the Nation.
 When the nurses returned, they started designing Kennestone's CCU but there was one significant complication that would directly effect them in this endeavor.

-In the late 60's, Georgia registered nurses were prohibited by Board rules from administering life-saving medical invasive procedures.
+In the late 60's, Georgia registered nurses were usually restricted from administering most invasive life-saving medical procedures.
 If a CCU patient encountered a coronary crisis or cardiac arrest, the duty nurse had to have the "house physician" and/or the patients personal physician paged to respond to the hospital's CCU.
 A "crash cart" with cardiac medications, defibrillator, IV fluids and other supples was maintained in the CCU and brought to the patients bedside.
 In that era, a patients personal physician would also often respond to the patients home to provide evaluation and treatment with what limited pharmaceuticals that they carried in their medical bag.

 Dr. Fortson was already exploring a means to prompt the State of Georgia to allow CCU nurses to administer life-saving cardiac care invasive procedures if they had received specialized training in this arena just as California, Ohio and other states had done.
 Pounds also approached Dr. Fortson and presented a comprehensive plan to use a Marietta based specially equipped Metro Ambulance Service "Car 25" which would be staffed with paramedics under Dr. Fortson’s direct medical supervision and who had completed a coronary care course at Kennestone.
 Fortson agreed with the concept and then wrote Georgia's Attorney General (AG), Arthur Bolton, for a legal opinion that if such use of nurses and paramedics would violate the Georgia Medical Practice Act.
 The AG reviewed existing Georgia laws and issued an "Attorney General” (“AG”) opinion that stated it would be legal for both specially trained CCU nurses and ambulance paramedics to administer I.V. fluids and drugs to patients as well as resuscitate and defibrillate cardiac patients if having been specially trained in this area and accepted by the community.
 "Accepted by the community" meant the program being accepted by the local Cobb County Medical Society, the sponsoring hospital (Kennestone) and having the close medical supervision by a physician under whose medical license such program would operate.
 In the absence of formal laws authorizing the paramedical administrative of such medically invasive procedures in Georgia, the AG opinion took on the force of law.

 Since 1967, Metro had begun hiring former Vietnam War returning medics who were required to complete both the Red Cross Standard First Aid and the Advanced First Aid Course.
 In the Summer of 1970, Pounds required that these medics also attend and complete the recently introduced 32 hour EMT Emergency Care Practical Course sponsored by the American Academy of Orthopedic Surgeons (AAOS).
+Atlanta's famed iconic orthopaedic surgeon Robert Wells, M.D., FACS of the Piedmont Orthopaedic Group was the primary driving force to sponsor this course in the Atlanta area during the late 60's.
+He was then followed by a prominent Atlanta surgeon Hugh Thompson, MD of East Point who sponsored the same course to benefit ambulances services on the southside.
 Upon completion of the AAOS training, an initial group of Metro Ambulance Service medics were then selected to complete a special 56 hour Coronary Care Course at Kennestone which was the same course being taught to the CCU nurses.

 Jane Carter, RN was now appointed at the head nurse for the Kennestone CCU and would serve as the course instructor along with Dr. Fortson and several other cardiologists.
 The dictionary at that time defined the word “Paramedic” as …”one who assists a physician.”
 So the decision was made, like other cities, to call these Metro Ambulance Service students “paramedics” and the program was called the "Metro Ambulance/Kennestone Hospital Paramedic Project."
 By the latter Fall of 1970, the students had completed a total of 56 hours of training which included classroom presentations, becoming highly proficient in the administration of CPR and airway adjunct support devices; the administration of Dextrose 50%, Normal Saline and Ringers Lactate intravenous (IV) fluids; the administration of 1:10,000 Epinephrine, Sodium Bicarbonate, Calcium Chloride, Atropine, Lidocaine and Talwin and to defibrillate.
 The medics spent initial and on-going in-service clinical hours in the CCU assisting nurses with patient care and in the operating room where they intubated.

 At the Kennestone CCU, there was a companion identical Cambridge EKG unit which decoded the incoming tone back into a readable EKG rhythm which was displayed on a CCU Hewlett Packard EKG scope.
 At that time, Metro Paramedic Car 25 could only print out the patient's EKG using the Cambridge chart recorder since there was no commercially available and affordable NICAD battery powered portable defibrillator with an embedded EKG scope at that time.
-Bo Pounds then consulted with Marietta Communications, Inc.( the local Motorola radio communications shop) where technician Jimmy Hiatt engineered a way to input the EKG into a radio signal.
+Bo Pounds then consulted with Jimmy Hiatt, owner of Northside Electronics, Inc (a just opened Motorola radio communications shop) where Hiatt engineered a way to input the EKG into a radio signal.
 At that time, Metro Ambulance Service was using several low-band VHF channels and the hospital did not have a base radio.
 Almost immediately, the local Kennestone Hospital auxiliary group "the Guide" acquired donated funds to purchase both a base radio/telemetry station for the CCU along with a radio tower.
 Metro therefore became the first ambulance service to transmit a patient's EKG over a VHF low-band channel.
 At that time, the Federal Communications Commission (FCC) had not envisioned the sudden introduction of the need to transmit EKG's.
 Therefore, there were no FCC channels dedicated for this technology outside of the NASA space program.

 Metro had already purchased the "Car 25" ambulance paramedic equipment using their own funds.
 Metro's new paramedic program became instantly successful and saved a number of lives during its early inception.
 Paramedic Ambulance 25 soon changed to a larger patient care area 1970 Cotner/Bevington raised roof Oldsmobile ambulance and then to a 1971 Wayne/DIVCO "Vangard" Chevrolet low-roof van.
 In early 1971, the original Monopulse defibrillator was replaced with a new Mennen/Greatbach 33lb. portable defibrillator which featured a 3" EKG scope and could monitor the patient’s rhythm directly through the defibrillator paddles.
 This unit was manufactured by Physio-Control Corporation and marketed by Mennen/Greatbach.
 It was actually a Physio-Control LifePak 33 but with the Mennen/Greatbach label.
 Based on the success of the Metro Ambulance /Kennestone paramedic program, a second paramedic ambulance (using the original low-roof van) was placed in service as "Car 45" at Metro's Station #2 in Atlanta.
 Crawford W. Long Hospital, in Downtown Atlanta, had agreed to become the second hospital to have a CCU based paramedic mobile coronary care program.
 The original Marietta paramedic “Car 25” was then replaced with a new Chevy Wayne/DIVCO Chevy “Vangard” 60" raised-roof ambulance.
 A newly introduced Tektronic 3-lead portable EKG scopes were also added to both paramedic units.